SheffieldML/GPmat/README.md

 The GPmat toolbox is the 'one stop shop' on github for a number of dependent toolboxes, each of which used to be released independently.
 Since May 2015 each toolbox is a sub-directory within GPmat.
 They are included as subtrees from the relevant repositories.

 The summary of demos from each toolbox is given below.
+It is advisable that you also include netlab (https://github.com/sods/netlab) as a dependency.

 The first release of the full GPmat toolbox is version 1.0.0, released on 28th May 2015 to coincide with the reformatting of the toolbox as sub-trees.

 GP
 ==